 A search tree is a special type of tree that is used to guide the search for a record, given the value of one of the record's fields.
 The multilevel indexes can be thought of as a variation of a search tree; each node in the multilevel index can have as many as fo pointers and fo key values, where fo is the index fan-out.
 The index field values in each node guide us to the next node, until we reach the data file block that contains the required records.
 By following a pointer, we restrict our search at each level to a subtree of the search tree and ignore all nodes not in this subtree.
 Search Trees.
 A search tree is slightly different from a multilevel index.
-A search tree of order p is a tree such that each node contains p where p is a pointer to a child node (or a NULL pointer), and each p is a search value from some ordered set of values.
+A search tree of order p is a tree such that each node contains p at p search values and p pointers in the order p is a tree such that each node contains p and p be a pointer to a child node (or a NULL pointer), and each p is a search value from some ordered set of values.
 All search values are assumed to be unique.
 Figure 6.22 illustrates a node in a search tree.
 Two constraints must hold at all times on the search tree: